vtex/shoreline/styleguides/admin/documentation/theming/inline-styles.md

 ## styles & styleOverrides

-Both have the same behavior, and accepts a valid [`StyleObject`](/theming/style-object/).
+Both have the same behavior, and accept a valid [`StyleObject`](/theming/style-object/).
 The difference is the semantic of their usage.

-Styles:
+**Styles:**

-- use it on `Primitives` where style changes are expected and encouraged.
+- Use it on `Primitives`, where style changes are expected and encouraged.
-- use it with confidence since it does not break predefined styles.
+- Use it with confidence, since it does not break predefined styles.
-- do not break element consistency.
+- They don't break an element's consistency.

-StyleOverrides:
+**StyleOverrides:**

-- use it on `ThemedComponents` where changes are not common and can default theme styles.
+- Use it on `ThemedComponents` where changes are not common and already have default theme styles.
-- use it with care since it can override styles.
+- Use it with care, since it can override styles.
-- can break element consistency.
+- They can break an element's consistency.

 ```jsx
 import { Box, Button, ThemeProvider } from '@vtex/admin-ui'